francesjgonzales/proj3/README.md

 The layout design is inspired by the app called [Class Dojo](https://www.classdojo.com/en-gb/?redirect=true) where I referred to how students and classes are organised.
 The **colour palette** used are [loud colours](readme/colourPalette.png) to suit kids' preference.
 The **images** used are cartoon-like especially the student profiles where kids can choose what type of image they can use for their profiles.
 The **font** used is a [Red hat](https://fonts.google.com/specimen/Red+Hat+Text#license) font style.
-I picked this one because of easy readability for teachers and kids.
+I picked this one because of its playful look and easy readability for teachers and kids.

 ### Wireframes

 Desktop wireframes found [here](https://www.figma.com/proto/cnpk9XUHqG4NUYYtuwLCJz/proj3-sat?node-id=25%3A55&viewport=-46%2C1453%2C0.3348211646080017&scaling=contain) is created to perform in the teacher user's view, student's and parent's view.
+It may be different from the deployed as during the usability testing along the way for easier access and navigation.

 The link also served as an interactive prototype to test if the database relationship is working.